 Lutherans are Christians who accept the teachings of Martin Luther (1483 a�� 1546).
 Luther was a German theologian who realised that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
 On October 31, 1517, he posted a challenge on the door of Wittenberg Castle Church, titled a�?95 Thesesa�? (to debate 95 theological issues).
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible. sudafed and prednisone together.

 What started as an academic debate escalated into a separation between the Roman Catholic church and those who accepted Luthera��s suggested reforms.
 In 1577,A�theA�Formula of Concord found approval by about two-thirds of the Evangelical churches of Germany and was then incorporated as the concluding document of the Book of Concord.
 The Book of Concord became the confessional standard for defining public teaching and ecclesiastical life.A�”Lutheran” became the name of the group that agreed with Luthera��s convictions.

 Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luthera��s theological teachings, such as Grace alone, faith alone, Scripture alone.
 These comprise the very essence of Lutheranism:

-- We are saved by theA�grace of God alone a�� not by anything we do;
+- We are saved by theA�grace of God alone viagra model. a�� not by anything we do;

 - Our salvation is throughA�faith alone a��A�a confident trust in God, who in Christ promises us forgiveness, life and salvation; and